Alumni News & Updates

 - Temple University – Stanley and Fleurette Lang Scholarship

 - Temple University – Stanley H. Lang Scholarship

 - West Chester University – William Kassimir/Mark Jacob Scholarship

 How else does the NEHS Association and it’s Foundation help students?

-Approx. $40,000 given annually in graduation awards, Financial assistance for needy students, established Wall of Fame to honor illustrious graduates, a memorial garden to honor graduates who served in the Armed Forces, Annual Alumni Day Program, Annual newsletter to Life Members.
+Approx. $80,000 given in 2021 in graduation awards, Financial assistance for needy students, established Wall of Fame to honor illustrious graduates, a memorial garden to honor graduates who served in the Armed Forces, Annual Alumni Day Program, Annual newsletter to Life Members.
 For more infomation call: 215-400-3200 or email NEHSalum@gmail.com